 The service is provided during weekdays from 5:19 a.m. to 10 a.m. and 4 p.m. to 8:15 pm.

-High frequency shuttle service connecting Rutherford and Kingsland Train Stations with the residential and corporate communities in Lyndhurst.
+High-frequency shuttle service connecting Rutherford and Kingsland Train Stations and the bus stop at the intersection of Polito and Rutherford Avenues with Lyndhurst's residential and corporate communities.